Ready to learn?

 To Be Announced |

-UPSC CSE Notification 2025 was issued with the vacancy details for the various Services and Posts.
-A total of 979 vacancies have been announced by the UPSC.
-The total number of vacancies is subject to change based on confirmation from the Cadre Controlling Authorities.
-Below we are providing the details of the advertised services:-
+UPSC CSE Notification 2026 has been released with vacancy details for various Services and Posts.
+A total of 933 vacancies have been announced by the Commission.
+The total number of vacancies may vary depending on confirmation from the Cadre Controlling Authorities.
+Below, candidates can check the details of the advertised services.

 For the Indian Administrative Service (IAS), Indian Foreign Service (IFS) and Indian Police Service (IPS), a candidate must be a citizen of India.